asiloisad/pulsar-smooth-scroll/README.md

 ## Installation

 To install `smooth-scroll` search for [smooth-scroll](https://web.pulsar-edit.dev/packages/smooth-scroll) in the Install pane of the Pulsar settings or run `ppm install smooth-scroll`.
-Alternatively, you can run `ppm install asiloisad/pulsar-smooth-scroll` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-smooth-scroll` to install a package directly from the GitHub repository.

 ## Commands